In a World like This (song)

-"In a World like This" is a song by American pop group Backstreet Boys from their eighth studio album of the same name.
-It was released as the album's lead single on June 25, 2013 as a digital download and July 3, 2013 on CD in Japan.
-The song was written by Kristian Lundin, Max Martin, Savan Kotecha, and it was produced by Martin and Lundin.
+"In a World like This" is a song by American pop group Backstreet Boys from their eighth (seventh in the U.S.) studio album of the same name.
+It was released as the album's lead single on June 25, 2013, as a digital download and on July 3, 2013, on CD in Japan.
+The song was written by Kristian Lundin, Max Martin and Savan Kotecha, and produced by Martin and Lundin.
 This song was featured on the 2013 compilation album Hitzone 67.